libretime/libretime/docs/manual/now-playing/index.md

 Multiple insertion points can be enabled, so that the same item is inserted into the schedule at different times.
 For example, you may wish to play a news report every hour, or a station ident after every five music files.

-A live show set for recording from the Airtime server's sound card is displayed with a red dot icon in the first column.
+A live show set for recording from the Libretime server's sound card is displayed with a red dot icon in the first column.
 It would not contain any files or playlists, smart blocks or web streams.

 ![](static/Screenshot431-Recording_from_line_in.png)